Things to Do in Kota Kinabalu in February

 Tunku Abdul Rahman Marine Park Island Hopping

-Kota Kinabalu City Food Trail Walking Tours
+Kota Kinabalu City Heritage Walking Routes

 February Events & Festivals